yosefdebela/alx-low_level_programming/0x02-functions_nested_loops/README.md

 0x02.
-C - Functions, nested loops  project task 11 Write a function that prints all natural numbers from n to 98, followed by a new line.
+C - Functions, nested loops  project task 1 Write a function that prints the alphabet, in lowercase, followed by a new line. task 11 Write a function that prints all natural numbers from n to 98, followed by a new line.